Endogenous Labour Flow Networks: Materials and Methods

 Once a match takes place, the agent applies to position $g$ only if they expect to gain more utility from working in the new job.
 The agent's choice is determined by a utility comparison.
 Let $w_k$ and $w_g$ denote the wages associated to positions $k$ and $g$ respectively.
 To make a decision, the agent assesses their future utility by calculating the counterfactual with a new salary and comparing it to the current utility outcome.
 This choice is expressed through the condition

-If the future utility stream under the new job is larger than the one from the current job, then the agent has incentives to switch jobs.
+Thus, if the future utility stream under the new job is larger than the one from the current job, then the agent has incentives to switch jobs.
 For simplicity, we assume that wage $w_g$ is public information and that, if \autoref{eqn:utilityinequality} is satisfied, the agent will apply to position $g$.

-After all job searchers have submitted applications, each position ranks the candidates; first, according to the similarity score $S_{k,g}$ and, then, by the order of submission.
+After all job searchers have submitted applications, each vacant position ranks its applicants; first, according to the similarity score $S_{k,g}$ and, then, by the order of submission.
 Following this, a sequential process of making offers takes place.
 Here, the vacant positions (in random order) hire the best-ranked applicant.
-Therefore, there may be positions that remain vacant because they are unable to attract suitable candidates.
+Therefore, there may be positions that remain vacant because they are unable to attract suitable candidates (generating frictional unemployment).
 For agents who are currently unemployed, the position from their most recent employment spell is used to calculate $S_{k,g}$ for both the matching protocol and the applicant ranking process.